camunda/camunda-docs/docs/components/modeler/bpmn/user-tasks/user-tasks.md

 - Default Basic Auth (elasticsearch): `username`
 - IAM: `username`

-This assignees are not related to User restrictions, which is related to the visibility of the task in Tasklist for Self-Managed.
+These assignees are not related to user restrictions, which is related to the visibility of the task in Tasklist for Self-Managed.
 For more information, see [Tasklist Authentication](/self-managed/tasklist-deployment/tasklist-authentication.md).

 :::note
 For example, say you log into Tasklist using Camunda 8 login with email using your email address `foo@bar.com`.
 Every time a user task activates with `assignee` set to value `foo@bar.com`, Tasklist automatically assigns it to you.
 You'll be able to find your new task under the task dropdown option `Claimed by me`.